Gaku Matsumoto

 Gaku Matsumoto (松本 岳, Matsumoto Gaku) is a Japanese actor who is affiliated with Izawa Office.
-He played the role of Yakumo "Cloud" Kato (Aoninger) in the 2015 Super Sentai TV series Shuriken Sentai Ninninger.
+He played the role of Yakumo Kato (Aoninger) in the 2015 Super Sentai TV series Shuriken Sentai Ninninger.

 Biography

 Matsumoto's family ran an Italian restaurant.
 His hobbies were watching films and playing soccer.
 At Toyama Daichikotōgakko high school, he was a member of the soccer team that took part in the All Japan High School Soccer Tournament.
 He was a Senshu University Faculty of Economics student, but left in April 2015.
 In June 2013, Matsumoto became affiliated to Izawa Office.
-On February 22, 2015, he appeared in the 39th Super Sentai series, Shuriken Sentai Ninninger as Yakumo "Cloud" Kato/Aoninger.
+On February 22, 2015, he appeared in the 39th Super Sentai series, Shuriken Sentai Ninninger as Yakumo Kato/Aoninger.
 He was the first Heisei-born Sentai ranger since Kaizoku Sentai Gokaiger four years previously.